mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 ### Step 4.
 Run MCS

-Finally, use the [`run_sim`](@ref) function which runs a simulation, with parameters describing the number of trials and optional callback functions to customize simulation behavior.
-In its simplest use, the [`run_sim`](@ref) function iterates over a given number of trials, perturbing a chosen set of Mimi's "external parameters", based on the defined distributions, and then runs the given Mimi model.
+Finally, use the [`run_sim`](@ref) function which runs a simulation, with parameters describing sample size and optional callback functions to customize simulation behavior.
+In its simplest use, the [`run_sim`](@ref) function iterates over a given number of trials (equivilant to sample size in this simple case), perturbing a chosen set of Mimi's "external parameters", based on the defined distributions, and then runs the given Mimi model.
 Optionally, trial values and/or model results are saved to CSV files.
 View the internals documentation for critical details on the full signature of this function:

 ```
 function run_sim(sim::Simulation,